 Bacon in Instant Pot

 Yes, it’s true!
-You can make bacon in the Instant Pot, and you don’t have to pressure cook the bacon at all.
+You can make crispy bacon in the pressure cooker without that pesky bacon grease splatter.

 I don’t know about you, but I use bacon to crumble in a lot of my favorite recipes.
 For instance, it’s one of the ingredients in my Slow Cooker Crack Chicken and this Cheeseburger Casserole, among so many others.